10up/safe-redirect-manager/readme.txt

 * Rules set with a 404 status code will apply the status code and render the 404 template.
 * Browsers heavily cache 301 (permanently moved) redirects.
 It's recommended to test your permanent redirects using the 302 (temporarily moved) status code before changing them to 301 permanently moved.

+=== Developer Documentation ===

+Safe Redirect Manager includes a number of actions and filters developers can make use of.
+These are documented on the [Safe Redirect Manager developer documentation](http://10up.github.io/safe-redirect-manager/) micro-site.

 == Changelog ==

 = 2.1.1 - 2024-01-08 =